Ecological and Geographic Influences on Cumacea Genetics in the Northern North Atlantic

 4.3.3Climatic data¶

-4.4Selected attributes in the bold system’s database¶
+4.4Selected variables in the BOLDSystem database¶

 4.4.1Taxonomic data¶

-4.5Selected attributes from article Uhlir et al. (2021)¶
+4.5Selected variables from article Uhlir et al. (2021)¶

 4.5.1Other environmental data¶